-I was talking to a friend tonight whose daughter skipped a whole day in junior high, and I couldn’t help but smile as I listened because I did that.
+I was talking to a friend tonight whose daughter left school in the middle of the day during junior high, and I had to laugh because I did that once.

 It was a really nice day, and I didn’t want to be in school.
 My dad was home.
 I knew he would be.